Prescriptions

 Please note: once our project is complete, it will become the only method for ordering repeat prescriptions online.
 As a result, the prescription ordering tab will be removed from the Ladywell website.
 See tab at the top of this page - Order your repeat prescriptions online.

-If you're unable to use the new Patient Services, don't worry—repeat slips can still be handed in at the surgery or your local pharmacy.
+If you're unable to use the new Patient Services, repeat slips can still be handed in at the surgery or your local pharmacy.

 Ways to Order Your Repeat Medication